fdvdas/Villkeash/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: VillKesh
-    text: >+
+    text: >
-      iscover the perfect blend of tradition and modern luxury with our exclusive collection of private villas in the heart of Marrakech.
+      Discover the perfect blend of tradition and modern luxury with our exclusive collection of private villas in the heart of Marrakech.
 Whether you're planning a romantic getaway, a family retreat, or a celebratory escape, our villas offer an unforgettable stay amidst the vibrant charm of